khanarbazz/Atliq-Mart-s-Promotion-Analysis-And-Tangible-Insights-Using-SQL/README.md

 ## Additional Insights

-In addition to the main business requests, the following recommended insights were explored during the analysis:
+In addition to the main business requests, the following recommended insights were explored:

 ### Store Performance Analysis

-- **Top 10 Stores by Incremental Revenue (IR):** Identify the top-performing stores in terms of incremental revenue generated from promotions.
+- **Top 10 Stores by Incremental Revenue (IR):** Identify stores with the highest additional revenue from promotions.
-- **Bottom 10 Stores by Incremental Sold Units (ISU):** Identify the stores with the lowest performance in terms of incremental sold units during the promotional period.
+- **Bottom 10 Stores by Incremental Sold Units (ISU):** Identify stores with the least increase in sold units.
-- **City-wise Store Performance:** Analyze how store performance varies by city and identify any common characteristics among top-performing stores.
+- **City-wise Store Performance:** Analyze performance variations by city and identify characteristics of top-performing stores.

 ### Promotion Type Analysis

-- **Top 2 Promotion Types by Incremental Revenue:** Determine the top-performing promotion types that resulted in the highest incremental revenue.
+- **Top 2 Promotion Types by Incremental Revenue:** Determine which promotions generated the highest additional revenue.
-- **Bottom 2 Promotion Types by Incremental Sold Units:** Identify the least effective promotion types in terms of their impact on incremental sold units.
+- **Bottom 2 Promotion Types by Incremental Sold Units:** Identify promotions with the least impact on sold units.
-- **Comparison of Promotion Types:** Analyze the performance differences between discount-based promotions, BOGOF (Buy One Get One Free), and cashback promotions.
+- **Comparison of Promotion Types:** Assess differences among discount, BOGOF, and cashback promotions.
-- **Optimal Promotion Type:** Determine which promotions strike the best balance between incremental sold units and maintaining healthy margins.
+- **Optimal Promotion Balance:** Find promotions that balance high sales with good margins.

 ### Product and Category Analysis

-- **High-Lifting Product Categories:** Identify product categories that saw significant increases in sales from the promotions.
+- **High-Lifting Product Categories:** Identify categories with the largest sales increase from promotions.
-- **Product Responsiveness to Promotions:** Analyze specific products that respond exceptionally well or poorly to promotions.
+- **Product Responsiveness to Promotions:** Determine which products performed exceptionally well or poorly.
-- **Correlation between Product Category and Promotion Type
+- **Correlation Between Product Category and Promotion Type:** Analyze how different categories respond to various promotion types.